| Title: | Genetic Algorithm and Particle Swarm Optimization |

 The function returns a list with the following elements:

-- matrix which rows are chromosomes including hybrids.
+population - matrix whose rows are chromosomes including hybrids.

-- vector which i-th element is the fitness of the
+fitness - vector whose i-th element is the fitness of the

 i-th chromosome.